Nikujaga

-Nikujaga (肉じゃが) is a Japanese dish of meat, potatoes and onion stewed in sweetened soy sauce and mirin, sometimes with ito konnyaku and vegetables.
-Nikujaga is an example of yōshoku (Western-influenced Japanese cuisine).
-Generally, potatoes make up the bulk of the dish, with meat mostly serving as a source of flavor.
+Nikujaga (肉じゃが) is a Japanese dish of meat, potatoes, and onions stewed in dashi, soy sauce, mirin, and sugar, sometimes with ito konnyaku and vegetables like carrots.
+Nikujaga is a kind of nimono.
 It is usually boiled until most of the liquid has been reduced.
 Thinly sliced beef is the most common meat used, although minced or ground beef is also popular.
 Pork is often used instead of beef in eastern Japan.

 Nikujaga is a common home-cooked winter dish, served with a bowl of white rice and miso soup.
 It is also sometimes seen in izakayas.